Graduate Certificate in Project Management

 - Capstone paper

-- To enrol in the Graduate Certificate in Project Management, you must have completed a bachelor's degree (or equivalent) in any subject.
-Normally you will need at least a B-minus grade average across the 300 level papers in your final year of study.
+- To enrol in the Graduate Certificate in Project Management, you normally need to have completed a bachelor's degree (or equivalent) in any subject, with at least a B-minus grade average across the 300 level papers in your final year of study.

-- If you do not meet these requirements, you may still be considered for admission based on academic merit and relevant experience.
-Please speak to one of our advisors in the Management Student Centre if you are unsure.
+- Please note that if you don't already have a degree, you can still be considered for admission to the GradCertPM based on academic merit and relevant experience.
+Please speak to one of our advisors in the Management Student Centre for assistance.

 - To complete the GradCertPM, students must pass 60 points at 300 level in these four compulsory papers: